steltenpower/swipaLOD/README.md

 ##### THINGS I STILL DOUBT ABOUT A BIT:
 - Is there a clear divide between LINKspaces and ontologies?
-- Can ontologies be created in thoughtspaces?
+- Can ontologies be created in the canvas?
 - Can I refer to a triple somewhere else, as not copying is the point of this all?